-Impact Monitoring 2016/17
+Impact Monitoring 2017/18

 Summary of findings

-- Reform of the welfare benefits system continues to impact on thousands of Somerset residents.
+• Reform of the welfare benefits system continues to impact on thousands of Somerset residents.
 However, latest annual data indicates a reduction of negative impacts in many issues, offset by some areas of increasing concern.

-- As last year, there remain some geographical variations, with some district areas bucking general countywide trends.
+• As last year, there remain some geographical variations, with some district areas bucking general countywide trends.

-- Numbers of households subject to the Spare Room Subsidy Reduction (SRSR) continue to decline.
+• Numbers of households subject to the Spare Room Subsidy Reduction (SRSR) continue to decline.
 Nevertheless the SRSR accounts for the highest proportion of expenditure in terms of extra help for households through local authority Discretionary Housing Payments.

-- The overall size of the Homefinder social housing register remains broadly unchanged although numbers of households categorised as high need (Gold band) have declined.
+• The overall size of the Homefinder social housing register continues to decline, although numbers of households categorised as high need (Gold band) increased in the last year.

-- Levels of demand for foodbanks run by the Trussell Trust in the South West have remained consistently high.
+• Levels of demand for foodbanks run by the Trussell Trust in the South West have remained consistently high.